resque/resque/README.markdown

 Resque is heavily inspired by DelayedJob (which rocks) and comprises three parts:

-1. A Ruby library for creating, querying, and processing jobs
+1. A Ruby library for creating, querying and processing jobs
 2. A Rake task for starting a worker which processes jobs
-3. A Sinatra app for monitoring queues, jobs, and workers.
+3. A Sinatra app for monitoring queues, jobs and workers.

-Resque workers can be distributed between multiple machines, support priorities, are resilient to memory bloat / "leaks," are optimized for REE (but work on MRI and JRuby), tell you what they're doing, and expect failure.
+Resque workers can be distributed between multiple machines, support priorities, are resilient to memory bloat / "leaks," are optimized for REE (but work on MRI and JRuby), tell you what they're doing and expect failure.

 Resque queues are persistent; support constant time, atomic push and pop (thanks to Redis); provide visibility into their contents; and